Both Telluride and Aspen are popular resort towns located in Colorado’s Rocky Mountains.

 Aspen has more 5-star, luxury hotels and accommodations.

-I loved both of the hotels I stayed at.
-Residences at The Little Nell in Aspen was super luxurious and up market, I kinda felt like a celeb staying there but it was very pricey.
+I loved both of the hotels I stayed at The Little Nell in Aspen was super luxurious and up market, I kinda felt like a celeb staying there but it was very pricey.

 I stayed at the The Hotel Telluride in Telluride and rate it super highly.
 It was really cozy and felt like I was staying over at a friends house.